Stimulant Drug Use: Effects, Addiction & Rehab in Kansas City

 How is Stimulant Addiction Treated?

 To learn the skills to achieve long-term sobriety, you can enter a stimulant addiction treatment program.
 There are several program structures to choose from, including inpatient (where you live on-site) and outpatient (where you continue to live at home).
-Under the outpatient umbrella, there are three levels of care: partial hospitalization program (PHP), intensive outpatient program (IOP), and standard outpatient.
+Under the outpatient umbrella, there are three levels of care: partial hospitalization program (PHP), intensive outpatient program (IOP), and standard outpatient rehab.
 Determining the best treatment program for you depends on your unique needs, health history, and if you’ve attended a rehab program in the past.

 By learning coping mechanisms from a dedicated team of therapists and addiction professionals, you can develop the skills to avoid relapse and maintain lasting sobriety.